After reviewing ExpressVPN, we found that it’s one of the best VPNs for torrenting.

 |Effective kill switch & IPv4/IPv6 leak protection

 Here’s an in-depth look at torrenting with ExpressVPN:

 Does ExpressVPN Allow Torrenting?

-EXPERT TIP: Connect to the VPN server nearest to your location to enjoy the fastest download speeds.
+EXPERT ADVICE: Connect to the VPN server nearest to your location to enjoy the fastest download speeds.

 ExpressVPN doesn’t impose a monthly data limit or restrict your bandwidth in any way.
 In our tests, we enjoyed unlimited torrenting with no limits on speed.